 By the time of Philp (1982), however, Galeopsis angustifolia had become largely restricted to Dungeness, elsewhere being a scarce weed, very local in cornfields on the chalk.
 The last focus of cornfield records appears to have been in East Kent, in the Tilmanstone / Studdall / Ringwould area.
-During the 1991-2005 county survey (which saw a reduction to four tetrad records from 171 recorded during 1971-80) the species could no longer be found as an arable weed.
+During the 1991-2005 county survey (which saw a reduction to four tetrad records from 171 recorded during 1971-80) the species was no longer to be found as an arable weed.
+Recording in 2010-17, however, has restored the level to seven tetrads (ten monads), all as a shingle plant